Podcast Length: 14:15

 Of course, agents specialize, just as talent do.
 To add to this, far too many talent assume agents should be expected to groom and develop their careers, when, in fact, agents require talent arrive on their doorstep already well-trained, well-produced with professional demos and fully prepared and available to work.

-However, relying solely on a single talent agency as your sole source for employment as a voiceover isn’t a realistic approach if you hope to work with any regularity.
+However, relying solely on a single talent agency as your sole source for employment as a voiceover generally isn’t a realistic approach if you hope to work with any regularity.
 (Learn more about how to secure representation with talent agents here.)

-3. Always require 24-hour cancellation notice.
+3. Always require 24-hour cancellation notice

-Should a client bail at the last minute prior to a confirmed recording session, then the client is responsible for covering your session fees, which for nonunion talent tends to average between $300 and $1,200 per project or more.
+Should a client cancel at the last minute prior to a confirmed recording session, then the client is responsible for covering your session fees, which for nonunion talent tends to average between $300 and $1,200 per project or more.

 4. Stay in your lane: You’re being hired to voice the project, not produce, write, cast, edit and engineer the job.
+Those services incur additional costs to the client.

-Don’t assume these skills should be expected of you as a nonunion voice talent and, worst of all, included in your rate.
+Don’t assume these skills should be expected of you as a nonunion voice talent and, worst of all, already included in your rate.
 Quite the contrary!

 You’d be better served to concentrate your efforts primarily on voicing the job you’ve been hired to do rather than including production elements that are beyond your skill set.

-The best rule of thumb is to underpromise and overdeliver.
+The best rule of thumb is to under promise and overdeliver.

 Your professional reputation and future booking potential with a respective producer will be undermined should you deliver poorly executed services.